spackows/CASCON-2021-Chatbots/README.md

 <p>&nbsp;</p>

-## Section D: Implement game play & deploy
+## Section D: Implement game play and deploy
 See: [Section D demo video]()
 - Count the yes-or-no questions
 - Validate the flavor guess and end the game